Nina Hendy | August 2020

 "Those who are hiring said the top-three priorities in the accountancy and finance sector are financial accounting and reporting, budgeting, and data analytics roles.
 With many industries remaining active, we've seen a slight uptick in recruitment in these key areas, which is good news for accountants at any level with relevant expertise."

 Candidates should highlight their relevant skills and experience by tailoring their application to each role, Shapley says.

-Graduates need to highlight as a priority a desire for upskilling, particularly in ways that won’t break the bank.
+Graduates need to highlight a desire for upskilling, particularly in ways that won't break the bank.
 This could include following industry leaders on social media, attending webinars, listening to relevant online content like TED Talks and podcasts, joining an industry or professional association, and asking to stretch opportunities in their current role.